Ben10164/CPSC331/1-Principals and Theory.md

 * Red-green difference signal channel compoutes differences in signals from medium-low-frequency cones
 * Yellow-bluedifference signal channel subtracts signals from high and low-frequency cones
 * Luminance (black-white) signal channel adds signals from low-and medium-frequency cones
-* Nearby signals from these channels are subtracted to produce color vision<https://en.wikipedia.org/wiki/Color_vision>
+* Nearby signals from these channels are subtracted to produce color vision <https://en.wikipedia.org/wiki/Color_vision>

 Ability depends on their presentation

 * Paleness-The paler the colors are, the  harder it is to tell them apart
 * Color patch size-The smaller the color patches, the harder it is for us to distinguish between them
 * Separation-The more separated the patches are, the harder it is for us to distinguish between them

+#### Color-blindness

 Color-blindness is a limiting factor